semiharsan/pythondemoapp/README.md

-This steps are for deploying a simple python app on kubernetes cluster which is installed on Linux Server virtual machine.
+These steps are for deploying a simple python app on kubernetes cluster which is installed on Linux Server virtual machine.

 1. Create a hello.py file